 From May 14-16, the University’s commencement ceremonies took place on the Converse Family Field on Main Campus, and included students who qualified for graduation from the Fall 2020, Spring 2021 and Summer 2021 semesters.
 For the first time, these ceremonies were organized by College, with undergraduate and graduate students included together, and doctoral students where appropriate.

 Kicking off Commencement Weekend was the Ceremony for the College of Health and Education, which took place Friday morning.
-Degrees were conferred to a total of 187 students in the fields of Nursing, Health Sciences, Counseling and Education.
+Degrees were conferred to students in the fields of Nursing, Health Sciences, Counseling and Education.